docker/docs/contribute/style/recommended-words.md

 Instead of:

-_We created a feature for you to add widgets.
+_We created a feature for you to add widgets._
-One exception: You can use we recommend instead of it is recommended or Docker recommends._

 #### wish